1. Introduction

 Formal verification involves the use of logical and computational methods to establish claims that are expressed in precise mathematical terms.
 These can include ordinary mathematical theorems, as well as claims that pieces of hardware or software, network protocols, and mechanical and hybrid systems meet their specifications.

-Is then autoforamalization strictly better than (manual)
+Is autoformalization then strictly better than (manual)

 formalization?
 Not really.
 This practical approach to formalization

-quality and in exchange you are gaining enough speed and scale to be
+quality, and in exchange you are gaining enough speed and scale to be

 way.
 It is just a different goal.
 A goal that, by the way, is only